algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

 For more details about the spacing, the [design of the levels is available here](https://docs.google.com/spreadsheets/d/192H_l_FA7qSmk4Z7lmOYOKX7erZ45zHxe5udNauicEI/edit?gid=0#gid=0).
 It will show you the levels on the grid.

-- **Score tracking**: Players earn points by progressing through levels, with each level completed adding 1 level to the score.
+- **Score tracking**: Players progressing through levels, with each level completed adding 1 to the score.
 The score is displayed on a pair of 7-segment displays.
 When level 8 is reached and completed, the score will stop increasing, and a "GG" (Good Game) message will be shown on the screen and 7-segment displays.

 | **Event**                       | **Score Change** |
 |---------------------------------|------------------|